Survivors on Bahamas island mark time as officials lay plans

 On a recent afternoon, he sucked on a hose and siphoned gas out of a dark blue car near what used to be his home, where only one wall remained.
 The sun had already faded clothes scattered around him, tarnished coins stuck to weathered tiles and began to turn the pages of a planner a slight yellow.

+Nearby, a large brown dog lay dead on the hood of a car, a blue leash still tied around its neck.

-“Where are they going to put us?” he said.
+“Where are they going to put us?”
+Merxius said.
 “I don’t know yet.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.